• Skip to primary navigation

 Experiment with your favorite style of mustard to make the glaze.
 If your family enjoys extra spicy mustard on sandwiches, then use that style of mustard for the glaze.

 Additional Optional Ingredients: Add a tablespoon of Worcestershire sauce, or equal parts soy sauce and apple cider vinegar or balsamic vinegar to the meatloaf.
+Serve meatloaf with Mexican Fried Rice and Homemade Creamed Corn for a tasty and unique flavor combination.

 Calories: 510kcalCarbohydrates: 25gProtein: 31gFat: 31gSaturated Fat: 11gPolyunsaturated Fat: 3gMonounsaturated Fat: 13gTrans Fat: 1gCholesterol: 170mgSodium: 1437mgPotassium: 659mgFiber: 2gSugar: 16gVitamin A: 3740IUVitamin C: 3mgCalcium: 135mgIron: 4mg

-Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.
+Please note, the nutrition details are estimated using a food database, so they’re just a rough estimate not an exact science.

 More Family-Friendly Dinner Recipes